saitejabandaru-in/nf-risk-stratification/results/pdf/README.md

 - Fisher, Tippett, and Lipták p-value combination methods
 - Bootstrap confidence interval estimation
 - NPC-based global severity ranking
-- Visualizations, tables, and full R code appendix
+- Visualizations, tables, and a full R code appendix

 > **Refer to the PDF for all detailed results and interpretations.**